 The Boler-Parseghian Center for Rare & Neglected Diseases builds partnerships among the diverse stakeholders of the rare and the neglected disease communities, including patients, healthcare providers and organizations, the NIH, academic researchers, funding sponsors, and drug companies.
 These aim of these collaborations is to support the discovery of novel diagnostics and therapeutics for these diseases.

-With expert scientists, research facilities and the latest equipment, the University of Notre Dame’s Center for Nano Science and Technology is one of the leading nanotechnology centers in the world.
-Our mission is to understand how to manipulate and control the properties of materials, devices and their interface to living systems at the nanoscale.
+With expert scientists, research facilities, and the latest equipment, the University of Notre Dame’s Nanoscience and Technology center is one of the leading nanotechnology centers in the world.
+Our mission is to understand how to manipulate and control the properties of materials, devices, and their interface to living systems at the nanoscale.
 With this knowledge, we aim to be a force for good.

 The University of Notre Dame's Eck Institute for Global Health is a university-wide enterprise that recognizes health as a fundamental human right and endeavors to promote research, training, and service to advance health standards for all people, especially people in low and middle-income countries, who are disproportionately impacted by preventable disease